nathanaday/SatellitePrediction/README.md

 For accurate results, you must get your own API key to access the elevation-api.
 It's FREE and takes only a minute.

-- Step 1: Head to https://elevation-api.io/ and choose Signup/Login at the top
+- Step 1: Go to https://elevation-api.io/ and choose Signup/Login at the top

 - Step 2: Create account with email and password (requires email verification; sometimes it says there is a problem confirming email, but you should be able to refresh and login without issue)